LucyHCollins/Teacher_Turnover/README.md

 ## Gathering the Data

 Data in this project comes from the Kentucky Derpment of Education https://reportcard.kyschools.us/data-download?pid=c340f7d5-efbd-5fb8-cab8-3a128835f84c Under the Overview --> Faculty Profile --> Teacher Working Conditions, Teacher Turnover

-  Salary data come from the Kentucky Department of Education https://www.education.ky.gov/districts/FinRept/Pages/School%20District%20Personnel%20Information.aspx Average Certified and Classified Sfaff Data --> Certified Salaries (1985-2025)
+Salary data came from the Kentucky Department of Education https://www.education.ky.gov/districts/FinRept/Pages/School%20District%20Personnel%20Information.aspx Average Certified and Classified Sfaff Data --> Certified Salaries (1985-2025)
 The data for this project was collected from Kentucky Department of Education website.
 Three main data sets were included in the analysis.
 Teacher Salary included the average certified salary for each of Kentucky's school districts.
 The Teacher Turnvover Percent was calculated by the dividing the total number of the teachers in that district by the number of teachers who were not employeed.
 The Working Conditions data set included ratings given by the teachers based on three categores: school leadership, managing student behavior, and school climate.

 ### Data Dictionary - A description of each variable in the data sets.